-In an earlier article I described some of the problems with so-called complex passwords - passwords that consist of a mix of upper and lower case characters, numbers, and special characters.
+I recently described some of the problems with so-called complex passwords -- passwords that consist of a mix of upper- and lower-case characters, numbers, and special characters.

-So, here are my suggestions for creating passwords that are both strong and relatively easy to remember - passwords that should provide sufficient security for most applications while preserving ease of use:
+So here are my suggestions for creating passwords that are both strong and relatively easy to remember -- ones that should provide sufficient security for most applications while preserving ease of use:

 3. Whenever it is available for a site requiring security, consider using multi-factor authentication that requires you to approve logins from new devices by entering a code texted to your cellphone.
 I am not suggesting using weak passwords in such situations, but your use of multi-factor authentication can weigh into your decision as to how strong a password needs to be for such sites.
 Keep in mind, however, that other people might have access to the devices that you use to access the site.

-4. For sites that need strong passwords, create an memorable, strong code by doing the following:
+4. For sites that need strong passwords, create a memorable, strong code by doing the following: